adelphi-ed-tech/au-courses/content/school-networks.md

    Desktop](https://ubuntu.com/desktop) as the "guest" operating system.
 5. Get to know your new Ubuntu computer by installing software from the Software Shop and using it for some of your every day computing tasks.
+6. Read the syllabus and post any questions on Slack
-6. Take the "Computer and Operating Systems Quiz" -- link on Moodle
+7. Take the "Computer and Operating Systems Quiz" -- link on Moodle

 ### Live Lab Agenda

 1. Welcome & Introductions
 2. Discussion of videos/readings
 3. Breakout Rooms
-   A. Room A: Troubleshooting the VM install
+   1. Room A: Troubleshooting the VM install
-   B. Room B: Configuring and using Ubuntu
+   2. Room B: Configuring and using Ubuntu
 4. Getting ready for next week: terminal basics

 Week 2: The Command Line